 “Which one is that?”
 Quinn called back.
 “Six Billion Dollar Man?”

 “Terminator,” a gaunt, bespectacled man corrected from another desk.
+His hairline had deeply receded, and what was left of his thin, gray hair was wildly unkempt.
 “Specifically, Terminator 2.
 1991.
 A classic.”

-The gaunt man rose to add Terminator to a list on a rolling white board.
+He rose to add Terminator to the handwritten list on a wheeled white board.

 “Anybody got a bingo?” he asked.
 “Clo?”

 The French woman at the back checked her card.
+She had high cheekbones and light blue eyes that didn’t match her dark hair.
 “Nah.
 I still need either Alien or The Remnants.”

 “How many are we up to?”
 Quinn asked her.

 “Calls?
 I don’t even know.
-If you mean warm bodies, eighteen.
-We’re running out of places to put them.”
+If you mean reports, hundreds.”

 “I think some members of law enforcement have joined segments of the public in their skepticism of our mission,” Quinn explained.